 The primary effect of entrained particles is on the operation of the flow pneumotach used to control the gas delivered to the patient.
 Dirt on the pneumotach screens affects the device's calibration.
 Cleaning the screens requires a biomedical technician to disassemble the device and ultrasonically clean the screens.
 Using a filter in dusty environments prevents having to remove the device from service for cleaning.
 In addition to using the filter, you can also keep the device in the soft case, which will protect the device case and the LCD from being scratched or damaged.
 It is also easier to clean the padded case following use in a dusty/dirty environment than the device.

-When the ventilator is deployed in dusty environments, but not in use, be sure to cover the Gas Output.
+Caution When the ventilator is deployed in dusty environments, but not in use, be sure to cover the Gas Output using the red cap, provided by ZOLL, that covered the Gas Output when the ventilator shipped.

 Extreme Temperature Environments